-The Voices from the Field leadership seminar series at Harvard School of Public Health invites decision-makers to speak about their experience making policy decisions that affect global health.
+The Voices from the Field webcast leadership discussion series at Harvard School of Public Health invites decision-makers to speak about their experience making policy decisions that affect global health.
 Highly interactive and candid, this series is produced in The Leadership Studio for a student audience.
-The high-definition webcast is posted for future viewing.
+The events are webcast live in high-definition, and are posted for future viewing.
 Students will also learn from experienced leaders about decisions that were effective, decisions that failed, and which decisions, if any, could have been made differently.

 VIDEOS OF RECENT EVENTS

 Jonathan Woodson, Assistant Secretary of Defense for Health Affairs

 Video from December 5 event will be posted shortly.

 Professor Anyang’ Nyong’o spoke about his experiences being in opposition politics and then being in office himself, public-private partnerships, and team management.
 Professor Nyong’o discussed ways that awareness can improve lives of those in poverty.

 In this webcast discussion, Ambassador Angelopoulos spoke on leadership topics including the brain drain in Greece, gender differences in leadership, and her experiences in both the bidding and organizing committees for the 2004 Olympic Games in Athens.